Hole in the plane: what are the chances that the passengers will be “sucked” out?

 The cabins of commercial airplanes contain compressed air, so passengers and crew can breathe easily and maintain normal oxygen levels even when flying at altitudes above 9 km.

-The air pressure in most airplanes is about the same as that of humans 1.5 miles (2.4 km) above sea level, which supports normal physiological functions, said Scott Wagner, an associate professor in the College of Aviation at Embry-Riddle Aeronautical University.
+The air pressure in most airplanes is regarding the same as that of humans 1.5 miles (2.4 km) above sea level, which supports normal physiological functions, said Scott Wagner, an associate professor in the College of Aviation at Embry-Riddle Aeronautical University.

 If a hole opens, the air inside the cabin tries to equalize with the lower pressure air outside the aircraft.
 Warmer, compressed air leaves the cabin, leaving passengers exposed to cooler temperatures and less oxygen.